lightninglabs/lightning-faucet/README.md

 ### Updating
-To update your version of the `TCF` to the latest version run the following
+To update your version of the `TLF` to the latest version run the following
 commands:
 ```
-$ cd $GOPATH/src/github.com/lightninglabs/channel-faucet
+$ cd $GOPATH/src/github.com/lightninglabs/lightning-faucet
 $ git pull && glide install
 $ go install -v
 ```